Lessons Learned From a Life-Changing 2017

 3. Refine my business model and programs.
 Launch my executive retreat.

 In January 2017, my vision was to remake my career coaching business into a Hawaiian retreat for burned out senior execs.

 I didn’t do that.

-Instead, I modified my coaching programs to help millennial women in corporate, an idea I’ve had since starting my business but kept ignoring.
+Instead, I modified my coaching programs to help people leave good-on-paper jobs, an idea I’ve had since starting my business but kept ignoring.